 U.S. District Judge Ronald Leighton sided with a pharmacy and two pharmacists who said state rules requiring them to dispense Plan B violate their constitutional rights to freedom of religion because such drugs can destroy a fertilized egg, which they consider equal to abortion.

 Washington’s rules require that pharmacies stock and dispense drugs for which there is a demand.
 The state adopted the dispensing regulations in 2007, following reports that some women had been denied access to Plan B, which has a high dose of medicine found in birth-control pills and is effective if a woman takes it within 72 hours of unprotected sex.

 State lawyers argued that the requirements are legal because they apply neutrally to all medicines and pharmacies, and because they promote a government interest _ the timely delivery of medicine, including Plan B, which becomes less effective as time passes.

-The state allows all sorts of business exemptions to the rules, he noted.
+But Leighton ruled that the state allows all sorts of business exemptions to the rules.
 Pharmacies can decline to stock a drug, such as certain painkillers, if it’s likely to increase the risk of theft, or if it requires an inordinate amount of paperwork, or if the drug is temporarily unavailable from suppliers, among other reasons.